User Guide

 - Matches student contacts with the exact GitHub username or GitHub username that contain the keyword as a substring. e.g.

-will find the contact with the GitHub usernameAlex
+find g/Alwill find the contact with the GitHub usernameAlex.

 Examples: